hyrfilm/skivvy/README.md

 Skivvy's matcher-syntax is a simple, extensible notation that allows one greater expressiveness than vanilla-JSON would allow for.

-For example, let's say you want to check that the field "email" containing a some characters followed by an @-sign, some more characters followed by a dot and then some more characters (I don't recommend this as a way to check if an email is valid, which is quite hard!).
+For example, let's say you want to check that the field "email" containing a some characters followed by an @-sign, some more characters followed by a dot and then some more characters (I don't recommend this as a way to check if an email is valid, but let's just pretend it was that simple).
 Then you could write:
 ```
 "email": "$regexp (.+)@(.+)\.(.+)"